 Welcome to Raven Ecological Blog.

 I’m Deb Wellwood.
 I’m keen to delve into all kinds of relationships between people and the environment that sustains us, culturally, ecologically, economically, socially.
-Here, you’ll find one ecologist’s knowledge, experiences, and perspective in a web of topics with connections running this way and that!
+Here, you’ll find my knowledge, experiences, and perspective in a web of topics with connections running this way and that!

 There’s so much to explore in the networks that connect communities and ecosystems (ecological communities).

-By blending my assorted passions, life experiences, and career expertise, you’ll read about
+By blending my assorted passions, and life and career experience, you’ll read about

 - natural history